 Among additional considerations for the award are financial need and university and community service activities.

 There is no residency requirement.

 The scholarship will be awarded to an individual regardless of sex, race, age, national origin, or ethnic background.

 How to Apply

-Applications are available in the Department of Criminal Justice and Criminology office: North Quadrange Building (NQ), Room 278.
+Applications are available in the Department of Criminal Justice and Criminology office: North Quadrangle Building (NQ), Room 278.

 The chair of the Department of Criminal Justice and Criminology and the department faculty review the applications and select the recipient(s) for the awards.
-The chair will then inform the Office of Student Financial Aid to determine the eligibility of the recipients and will contact the Ball State University Foundation to determine the availability of funds.
-The Office of Financial Aid will present the awards, which are then applied to the student's tuition and fees.
+The chair will determine the eligibility of the recipients and will contact the Ball State University Foundation to determine the availability of funds.
+The student will receive an email to accept the award and it will be applied to the student’s tuition and fees.